jianyanglab/dNdS-Fun/docs/documentation/04_About.md

 layout: page
 title: About
 ---
-## dNdS-Fun: a tool for detecting selection signatures of both coding and noncoding somatic mutations in cancer genomes
 **dNdS-Fun** is a generalized framework that extends the classical dN/dS methodology, specifically dNdScv, to detect and quantify selection signatures on both coding and noncoding somatic mutations in cancer genomes.
 By integrating genome-wide functional impact scores, dNdS-Fun allows for the identification of positive and negative selection of both coding and noncoding mutations at global (genome-wide) and local (gene or element-specific) scales.